5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 - **Pros**:
 	- iGPU is working correctly
-	- Legacy GPU can be enabled (if OpenCore Legacy Patcher has drivers for it)
+	- Legacy GPUs can be enabled (if OpenCore Legacy Patcher has drivers for it)
-	- Ideal CPU/GPU Power Management because a Skylake SMBIOS can by used
+	- Ideal CPU/GPU Power Management because a native Skylake SMBIOS can be used
 - **Cons**:
 	- Takes more effort to configure
-	- Incremental System Updates won't work after applying root patches with OpenCore Legacy Patcher.
-Instead, the full installer (about 12 GB) is downloaded every time a System Update is available.
+	- Incremental system updates won't work after applying root patches with OCLP.
+Instead, the full installer (about 12 GB) will be downloaded each time a System Update is available.

 ### Config Edits
 Listed below, you find the required modifications to prepare your config and EFI folder for installing macOS Monterey or newer on Skylake systems.
 I've also prepared a [.plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/Skylake_OCLP_Wintel_Patches.plist) for cross-referencing which contains the necessary settings.